owenlancaster/Smoothwall_Coding_Test/README.md

 ## Getting Started

-The main script is called smoothwall.pl (run on command line with "perl ./smoothwall.pl")- Main input is a test hardcoded fake apache log file (access.log) that I generated using a Python script (https://github.com/kiritbasu/Fake-Apache-Log-Generator)- Error and debug logs are created-
+The main script is called smoothwall.pl (run on command line with "perl ./smoothwall.pl")

+The main input is a hardcoded fake apache log file (access.log) that was generated using a Python script (https://github.com/kiritbasu/Fake-Apache-Log-Generator)- Error and debug logs are also created along with other outputs

 The apache log file is parsed and relevant data is collected and counts of IP addresses calculated